darylgallatin/darylgallatin/README.md

   Darkly whimsical cave adventure on a custom **React game engine**.
 Built over six months using **AI-assisted pipelines** for code, art, and narrative — while all **architecture, integration, and creative direction** were done by me.

 - **[S3-user-vault](https://github.com/darylgallatin/S3-user-vault)**
-  Simple cloud-ready web app for entering and managing user info.
-Local run works; remote DB persistence is scoped for a later iteration.
+  A cloud‑ready Flask web app for entering, managing, and analyzing user information.
+Integrates with AWS S3 for secure storage, supports local fallback operation, and uses PyTorch‑powered sentiment analysis via a pre‑trained BERT model to evaluate note tone (Positive, Neutral, Negative).
+Includes bucket creation for the default AWS region, Docker deployment option, and a Bootstrap‑styled UI.

 - **[tic-tac-go](https://github.com/darylgallatin/tic-tac-go)**
   5×5 tic-tac-toe with **minimax AI** and Unicode board rendering.